OperationRecon/UoT-EE432-project/README.md

 - get current semester: Display the currently active semester.

 Note: The availability of these commands depends on the user's role (admin, teacher, or student).
 Use the help command after logging in to see which commands are available for your role.

+## Testing Environment
+A prepared database with preset subject and random student records can be created for the purposes of testing and experimenting with the commands.
+To create the test database, update the key `"database"` in `sys_env.json` to the path where the database is to be created.
+Then execute the `src\Insert_data.py` file. this database can then be accessed by running `main.py`.

 ## License